 Smartwatch Features

 The Garmin Instinct is an adventure-ready smartwatch that provides outdoor enthusiasts with a wealth of information at a glance.
-This includes details such as the GPS coordinates, altitude, air pressure, sunrise and sunset times, and more.
+This includes GPS coordinates, altitude, air pressure, sunrise and sunset times, and more.
 It also comes equipped with a barometer, altimeter, and compass.
-The display is full color and sunlight-visible, and it is compatible with Garmin’s Connect IQ app market.
+The display is full color, sunlight-visible, and compatible with Garmin’s Connect IQ app market.

 In terms of smartwatch features, with the Instinct, you can see notifications on the watch screen.
 There is the possibility of answering text messages and answering/rejecting calls (if paired with an Android phone).